-We’ve taken our children twice (once at 8, 4, and 2 and another time at 9, 7, and 3).
+We’ve been to the CMA three times with our young family.
 While their favorites so far were the Armor Court, and the escalator (LOL), it has been a positive for us to expose our children to art at a young age!
 Maybe the biggest question came from our son – who wondered why there were so many naked people!
 If nothing else, it’s a great way to spend a cold day in Cleveland – and sitting inside the museum’s atrium it feels like you’re outside in the sun.

 The Museum is closed on Mondays.
 Large backpacks are not permitted and must be checked.
 There is a nursing room available.